-Storing onions in plastic doesn’t allow them to breathe and moisture gets trapped therefore cause them to sprout, get soft, or moldy very fast.
+Storing onions in plastic doesn’t allow them to breathe and moisture gets trapped therefore causing them to sprout, get soft, or moldy very fast.

 3. Dark space

-Your panty, garage, basement, or somewhere dark and cool if best for storing onions.
+Your panty, garage, basement, or somewhere dark and cool is best for storing onions.
 If you leave onions out on the counter in the sunlight they will spoil quickly.

 Keeping them in a dark space helps to avoid a change in temperature.
 Rather than in the sun and then not in the sun.
 The back and forth creates moisture in the onion and like I have said moisture and onions don’t mesh well.

 4. Dry place